StarlingCityDevelopment/snowy_drops/README.md

 6. Its done!

 ## My customdrop model is different then configured?
-This is because we changed the dropmodel convar so that we can correctly remove the model spawned by ox_inventory, if you are using this resource please always set a [dropmodel](https://overextended.dev/ox_inventory/Functions/Server#customdrop) on custom drops.
+This is because we changed the dropmodel convar so that we can correctly remove the model spawned by ox_inventory, if you are using this resource please always set [dropmodel](https://overextended.dev/ox_inventory/Functions/Server#customdrop) to `prop_paper_bag_small`.

 ## Dependencies
 - [ox_inventory](https://github.com/overextended/ox_inventory) v2.43.5 or higher